Mega Modz Quick Scope Mod For PlayStation Controller

 - Hold the mod switch on the back and then tap the PS Home button.
 All four LEDs will light up in WHITE to let you know that it’s waiting for further input.

-- Tap the button the L1 button and the modchip will take to the hundred digits slot.
+- Tap the button the L1 button and the modchip will take you to the hundred digits slot.
 Let’s say your values started at 130 unit delays.
 The mod will light up the “hundreds” digit on all 4 LEDs.

 - Tap the R2 button to increase the “hundreds” digit or tap the L2 button to decrease the “hundreds” digit.
 The mod will blink LEDs to let you know what the current number is.
 When you’re happy with the number →